-Probation success rates have decreased slightly in recent years.
+Probation success rates have decreased for several years, although preliminary data for FY2019 indicates a rebound in the overall success rate (68%).
 Each probation department receives quarterly reports with individual district success rates that allow them to monitor their progress throughout the year.
-Probation departments may request technical assistance and additional training to assist them in developing plans to improve their outcomes.
+Probation departments modify local practices and may request technical assistance and additional training to assist them in developing plans to improve their outcomes.
 A combination of technical violations and absconders account for most of the increase in probation failures.
-A program, Strategies for Behavior Change (SBC), is currently being implemented statewide.
-The program is designed to address technical violations and impact short and long-term behavior change for all probation populations.
-As it will require several years for the entire state to reach full implementation of this programming, it will also take several years to measure the impact of the program on success and recidivism rates.
+Efforts to address these issues and improve successful termination rates in probation are summarized below under Probation Management Strategies.